List of villages in Finnmark

 This is a list of villages in Finnmark, a county in Norway.
 For other counties see the lists of villages in Norway.
-The list does not include cities located in Finnmark.
+The list does not include towns and cities located in Finnmark.
+The villages that are the administrative centres of their municipalities are marked (†) and highlighted in blue.

 Most villages in this county have Norwegian language names, but many areas also have Sami language and Kven language names.
 This is especially common in the bilingual municipalities of Tana, Nesseby, Porsanger, Kautokeino, and Karasjok.
 When there are multiple official names for a village, they are included in this list.